lucasvtiradentes/esports-notifier/README.md

 ## :dart: Features<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>

-&nbsp;&nbsp;&nbsp;✔️ get daily email informing what are your favorite teams today matches;<br>
+&nbsp;&nbsp;&nbsp;✔️ receive a daily email informing whenever at least one of your favorite teams has a match in the current date;<br>
 &nbsp;&nbsp;&nbsp;✔️ select the games you are interested in to check for matches;<br>
 &nbsp;&nbsp;&nbsp;✔️ specify the time to send the daily email;<br>
-&nbsp;&nbsp;&nbsp;✔️ option to informe matches about only the current date or also from the following days.<br>
+&nbsp;&nbsp;&nbsp;✔️ option to inform matches about only the current date or also from the following days.<br>

+<a name="GAMES"></a>

-Also it is worth mentioning that the tool informs about the following games:
+It is worth mentioning that the tool currently informs about the following games:

 - [x] [counter-strike global offense](https://liquipedia.net/counterstrike/Liquipedia:Matches)
 - [x] [valorant](https://www.vlr.gg/matches)